thorinii/ast-editor-experiments/README.md

 * Selection/cursor
 * Navigation
 * Immutable state & dispatch/reducer system
+* Asynchronous compilation
+* More rolling up of nested things (in the core AST as well)
+  * Lambda
+  * Apply
+  * Remove 'let' replace with 'let+' renamed
+* More intelligent parenthesis
+* Array/object literals (use a helper method)
 * Keyboard command binding (use proper key-binding system)
 * Implement more commands
   * Variable